 If you are looking to buy a new set of pots or pans, induction compatible designs seem a good option as an investment.
-The Kenmore Arlington is my favorite of the designs – scroll back to the table to take a quick look at all the reviewed sets and see how it compares.
+The Caraway set is my favorite of the designs – scroll back to the table to take a quick look at all the reviewed sets and see how it compares.

 Induction cooking is a style that fits well in both modern and classic kitchens and especially in compact spaces.
 Even a portable induction cooktop, a one or two-burner unit for the indoor or outdoor bench, is a versatile cooking option.
 See my article on what to look for in a portable induction cooktop.

 Why choose ceramic non stick cookware for induction cookers?
 Ceramic is non toxic and natural.
 Many consider a coating made from ceramic a better choice among the nonstick type of cookware options.

 It is healthy also because, with food cooked in non stick cookware, you get to consume less fat and that’s ideal for some.